jdarosTD/android-strings-converter/README.md

     **Google authentication :**

     The plugin uses oAuth2 to connect to your google spreadsheet.
-      Throw the google console api, you will have :
+      Through the google console api, you will have :
       * To active the google sheet api
       * Create an OAuth 2.0 client id
       * Add the client id and client secret in your build file (or your gradle global properties) as defined above